 This section describes only the steps and settings that are specific for recovering Microsoft Exchange Server data.
 The whole procedure of recovery task creation and common recovery task settings are described in the "Creating a recovery task" section of the product Help or the User Guide for Acronis Backup Advanced.

 6.1 What data items can be recovered?

-The following items can be recovered from database backups:
+The following table lists data items that can be recovered from Microsoft Exchange Server data backups.